Public Services and Procurement Canada Report on annual expenditures for travel, hospitality and conferences

 This information is updated annually and does not contain information withheld under the Access to Information Act or the Privacy Act.

 Expenditures on travel, hospitality and conference fees incurred by federal departments and agencies are related to activities supporting a departmental or agency mandate and the government's priorities.

 In particular, PSPC is a common service organization providing government departments, boards and agencies with support services for their programs that include:

-- Receiver General, treasury of Canada administration, and maintenance of the Accounts of Canada
+- Receiver General, treasury of Canada and accounts administration;

-- Specialized programs, including government-wide applications and greening of government operations
+- Specialized programs, government-wide applications and greening of government operations.